Thevesh-Chandran/Lumie-World/README.md

   <h2>🚀 Usage</h2>
   <p>Run the app with Streamlit:</p>
   <pre><code>streamlit run LumieWorld(amazon).py</code></pre>
-  <p>Then open the provided local URL in your browser to start interacting with characters.</p>
+  <p>Then open the provided local URL in your browser to start your AI learning journey.</p>

 </body>
 </html>